Return to The Definitive RCT Reference Guide homepage

 *Note that there is a Free ongoing advertising campaign in the form of reviews from guests who Exit the park.
 Guests that leave the park Happy will "tell" their friends about how great your park is, encouraging them to patronize your park (but beware, Unhappy guests will also tell their friends about how lousy your park was) {s}.

-Research Priorities; Gentle (& Transport) Rides, Ride Improvements, Roller Coasters, Scenery & Themeing, Shops & Stalls, Thrill Rides.
+Research Priorities: Gentle Rides; Ride Improvements; Roller Coasters; Scenery & Themeing; Shops & Stalls; Thrill Rides.

-- The two scenery elements and fifteen supplemental themes that can be researched under "Scenery & Themeing" are listed below under Scenery.
+- The 2 scenery elements and 15 supplemental themes that can be researched under "Scenery & Themeing" are listed below under Scenery.

 There are 7 types of Top surfaces: Brown Dirt; Brown Dirt & Clumps of Grass; Grass Land; Grey Rocky Land; Grey Roofing Tiles; Roofing Tiles; Sand.